digimach/cookiecutter-python-package/{{cookiecutter.project_slug}}/README.md

 it by invoking `pip install tox`.

 * You can also add `<path to place env>/bin/` to your PATH to make use of `make` rules outside of `tox`.
-This is optional but highly recomended.
+This is optional but highly recommended.

 ### Style Guidelines